- Andrew Albert – NYCTRC Representative on the MTA Board, NYCTRC Chair, PCAC Executive Committee Chair

 Stuart Goldstein is presently employed as Director of NYC Administration for Children’s Services.
 He has held other positions at this location such as, Assistant Director, Investigator, Chief Investigator and Performance Auditor.

 Mr. Goldstein received his Master of Arts and Bachelor of Arts degree from State University of New York.
 Mr. Goldstein also has Arizona Law Enforcement Officer’s Training certification.
-Additionally, he is involved with Lincoln Shore Owners Cooperative Board of Directors, Jewish Center of Brighton Beach, American Society of Public Administration, Academy of Political Science, New York City Transit Museum and Railroad Museum of Long Island.
+Additionally, he is involved with Lincoln Shore Owners Cooperative Board of Directors, Jewish Center of Brighton Beach, American Society of Public Administration, Academy of Political Science, New York Transit Museum and Railroad Museum of Long Island.
 Formerly, he was a Reserve Deputy Sheriff in Phoenix, Arizona.

 Mr. Goldstein presently resides in Brooklyn, New York.